goldbergyoni/javascript-testing-best-practices/readme-pl.md

 <br/>

-### :clap: Doing It Right Example: Stryker reports, a tool for mutation testing, detects and counts the amount of code that is not tested (Mutations)
+### :clap: Przykład robienia tego dobrze: Stryker reports, a tool for mutation testing, detects and counts the amount of code that is not tested (Mutations)

 ![alt text](assets/bp-20-yoni-goldberg-mutation-testing.jpeg "Stryker reports, a tool for mutation testing, detects and counts the amount of code that is not tested (Mutations)")